Laser4DIY/grbl/README.md

 # Grbl - Laser4DIY edition #

-This is a GRBL fork based on the Mr Beam grbl 0.9 firmware.
-This is a modified version of the grbl v0.9.
+This is a GRBL fork based on the Mr Beam firmware, which is a modified version of grbl v0.9.

 ### Changes (compared to the Mr Beam version)